Meet Our Rabbi

 Meet Our Senior Staff

 Barnet Kessel has been Executive Director of Kehilath Israel since 2020.
 He came to KI from the Vilna Shul in historic Beacon Hill, which he led for 7 years through the restoration and modernization of the landmark building and an institutional transformation that placed it at the vanguard of Jewish life in downtown Boston.
 Prior to running the Vilna, Barnet led a fourth-generation family manufacturing business for 24 years.

 Barnet previously served on the boards of Combined Jewish Philanthropies, Jewish Community Relations Council, Council of American Jewish Museums, and the Synagogue Council of Massachusetts.
 He is actively involved in many efforts, including Dana Farber Cancer Institute, Pan Mass Challenge, and Out of the Darkness Overnight Walks.
 He holds a BS from Syracuse University’s School of Management.
-Barnet lives in Newton Centre with his wife Nava and their three children.
+Barnet lives in Newton Centre with his wife Nava and their four children.

 Director of Family Engagement

 Lisa Redisch comes to Kehillath Israel and Boston from Washington DC, where she has been living and working for the past decade.
 Following her undergraduate degree in Jewish Studies from the University of Maryland, Lisa moved to Washington where she worked as a teacher, tefillah educator, and art/ dance specialist at the Jewish Primary Day School of the Nation’s Capital, now known as Milton Gottesman Jewish Day School.